1. About fexofenadine

 - It's best not to drink alcohol while you're taking fexofenadine as it can make you feel sleepy.

-Fexofenadine isn't suitable for some people.
-Tell your doctor or pharmacist if you:
+Fexofenadine is not suitable for some people.
+To make sure it's safe for you, tell your doctor or pharmacist before taking fexofenadine if you:

-- have had an allergic reaction to fexofenadine or any other medicines in the past
+- have ever had an allergic reaction to fexofenadine or any other medicine

 - have problems with your liver or kidneys